fsprojects/FSharp.Formatting/docs/styling.md

-# Styling
+# Customization and Styling

+There are five levels of extra content development and styling.

+0. Don't do any styling or documentation customization.
+This is by far the simplest option to maintain.

+1. Add content such as an `docs/index.md` to customize the front-page content for your generated docs.
+   You can also add content such as `docs/reference/fslib.md` to give a bespoke langing page for one of your namespaces, e.g. here assumed to be `namespace FsLib`.
+This will override any generated content.

+2. Customize via Styling Parameters

+3. Customize via CSS

+4. Customize via a new tempalte

-By default `fsdocs` uses the following (which are the settings used to build this site):
+By default `fsdocs` does no ctyling customization and uses the following.
+These are the settings used to build this site.

-* the default template in [docs/_template.html](https://github.com/fsprojects/FSharp.Formatting/blob/master/docs/_template.html)
+* Uses the default template in [docs/_template.html](https://github.com/fsprojects/FSharp.Formatting/blob/master/docs/_template.html)

-* the default styles in [docs/content/fsdocs-default.css](https://github.com/fsprojects/FSharp.Formatting/blob/master/docs/content/fsdocs-default.css).
+* Uses the default styles in [docs/content/fsdocs-default.css](https://github.com/fsprojects/FSharp.Formatting/blob/master/docs/content/fsdocs-default.css).

-* no custom styles in [docs/content/fsdocs-custom.css](https://github.com/fsprojects/FSharp.Formatting/blob/master/docs/content/fsdocs-default.css).
+* Uses no custom styles in [docs/content/fsdocs-custom.css](https://github.com/fsprojects/FSharp.Formatting/blob/master/docs/content/fsdocs-default.css).

-* no styling parameters for the default template (see below)
+* Uses no styling parameters except those extracted from the project files.

 For your project, you don't need any of these files.
 However you can add them if you wish, though if you adjsut them there is no guarantee that your template will continue to work with future versions of F# Formatting.